As Trump blasts polls, some GOP donors starting to raise concerns

 Another major GOP donor pointed to the smaller than expected crowds at the president's rally a week-and-a-half ago in Tulsa, Okla.
 The Trump campaign had touted that 1 million people had requested tickets for the rally, which was Trump’s first since the coronavirus pandemic swept across the nation in March.

-With large portions of the upper deck of 19,000-capacity arena empty as the president addressed the crowd, the underwhelming size of the rally quickly became a major story.
+With large portions of the upper deck of the 19,000-capacity arena empty as the president addressed the crowd, the underwhelming size of the rally quickly became a major story.

 But Trump aides pushed back, noting that the event attracted more than 4 million viewers "across all of the campaign’s digital media channels" and spotlighting that Fox News -- which carried the event live -- had its best Saturday night ratings in its nearly 25-year history.

-"Obviously, you look at what happened in Tulsa and you've to be like, 'you gotta be kidding me,'" the donor, who asked to remain anonymous to speak more freely, told Fox News.
+"Obviously, you look at what happened in Tulsa and you've [got] to be like, 'you gotta be kidding me,'" the donor, who asked to remain anonymous to speak more freely, told Fox News.

 "That was an unforced error and a significant one, particularly you're saying your digital game is vaunted and if it's about turning out the base, our guys are more energized than their guys.
 That's been the default message when numbers aren't as publicly strong in the horserace category.
 So that hurts you there," the donor added.